custom-components/wienerlinien/README.md

 # Get information about next departures

-A sensor platform which allows you to get information about next departure from specified stop.
+A sensor platform which allows you to get information about departures from a specified Wiener Linien stop.

 To get started install this with [HACS](https://hacs.xyz/)